 The Approaches to History (HIST 201) is designed for students who are interested in learning more about history, its methods, and its value in a liberal arts education.
 It is a new course that satisfies the AUCC 3D requirements of Historical Perspectives.

-Spring 2017 Approaches to History Descriptions:
+Fall 2017 Approaches to History Descriptions: